Seala11/Portfolio-template-scss/README.md

 ## Some changes I`ve made to the project:

 - Rewrite scss using @forward and @use
-- Different slide bar navifation menu
+- Different slide bar navigation menu
 - Button animation using css
-- Form validation js and css style
+- Form validation with js + css styles for it
 - Some other style/code changes as well

 ---